NOTIFICATION OF PRIVACY PRACTICES

 WHAT IS PROTECTED HEALTH INFORMATION?

-Protected Health information is information created or received by AAMG that identifies an individual applying for or enrolled in a health benefits program in which AAMG is a provider, the person's participation in the program, the person's past, present or future physical or mental health condition, the provision of health care to that person, or payment for the provision of health care to that person.
-Protected health information does not include publicly available information or information that is available or reported in a summarized or aggregate fashion that does not identify any individual person.
+Protected Health Information (PHI) is information created or received by AAMG that identifies an individual applying for or enrolled in a health benefits program in which AAMG is a provider.
+Protected Health Information includes the person's participation in the program, the person's past, present or future physical or mental health condition, the provision of health care to that person, and payment for the provision of health care to that person.
+Protected Health Information does not include publicly available information or information that is available or reported in a summarized or aggregate fashion that does not identify any individual person.

 The following are ways we may use or share information about you: